 Gutenberg Printing Press

 The first type of printing was the Chinese woodblock (601 - 700 AD) of the Tang Dynasty and metal type was also used initially in China.
 In 1439 the first modern form of printing press in Europe known as "Gutenberg" printing press was created by Johannes Gutenberg.
 It is largely attributed as the first means of mass producing books affordably in Europe.
 While not the first type of printing used it was the first printing press invented in Europe & used movable metal type.
 Compared to earlier Chinese woodblock printing it was an improved technology.
 Books could be created cheaply and more quickly than other printing methods.
 As the German Gutenberg became more widely used it allowed the Renaissance to spread across countries in Europe.
 The Gutenberg printing press was used to create the Gutenberg Bible.
 The Gutenberg printing press was incredibly important historically & in terms of modern publishing and printing.
-In time it was proceeded by other forms of printing including industrialised offset-lithography and digital printing.
+In time it was superseded by other forms of printing including industrialised offset-lithography and digital printing.

 A-format paper is not based on the golden ratio and is sometimes confused as being used for its design.
 Designers and artists tend to think this way, that our work, materials and methods are in someway divinely inspired, needless to say in the early stages of ones career it's anything but true.
 A format paper is based on The Lichtenberg Ratio 1: 1.4142 (18th Century) whereby each paper size is one half of the area of the next increase in paper size.
 The standardised ISO 216 (A format) paper system is based on this ratio.
 The Lichtenberg Ratios use with paper format design in publishing was logical along with being economically practical.
 The aspect ratio is always retained when scaling up or down in A-Format sized paper.
 For book publishing a B, C, Royal, Trade Paperback (TPB) or Demy (pronounced deny) format can be used as some theorists believed A format wasn't an ideal size for books, being too tall and narrow.